 - If our pet could talk, what would s/he say?

 - What does my laugh sound like?

-I hope these conversation starters are a great way to foster open and trusting communication between you and your child.
+I hope these conversation starters are a great way to foster open and trusting communication with kids of all ages.
 This is just one tool, but I think it can be a very powerful one.
 For your child to share their heart and mind with you is such a beautiful gift.